jakmeier/paddlers-browser-game/README.md

 ## Demo

-*(May 15) Note: The demo has technical problems when too many players sign up.
-If you are hanging in the loading screen, this is the reason.
-I periodically clean the database, hence you can try again later and maybe then it will work.
-Sadly, you will also lose all game progress.
-Hopefully, a fix will be available soon.*

 A [live-demo](https://demo.paddlers.ch) of the current state is online now!
 Usually, the latest tagged commit is deployed.
 However, it's only semi-automated deployment at this point, therefore the deployed version may diverge from the master branch.

 Currently deployed version: 0.1.2